Picture credit: Dean Ward (IFY Community)

 In 1699, the Aire-Calder navigation was created.
 This linked Wakefield to the Humber Estuary just outside of Goole.

 Railways came to Wakefield in 1840.
-As a result, they increased the town’s ability to export goods and by 1869, 46 coal mines had been sunk.
-The town also began to construct mills.
-These were powered by steam and used for cloth making and wool.
+As a result, they increased the town’s ability to export goods and by 1869, 46 coal mines had been sunk and the town began to construct mills used for cloth making and wool powered by steam.

 In the fields, the first batches of rhubarb were being grown.
 They were then transferred to dark sheds to complete their growing and create that distinctive flavour.

 This cathedral was crucial to Wakefield as the town was able to gain city status in 1888.
 In 1953, it became a Grade I listed building.
-During this time, Wakefield became the administrative centre for West Yorkshire.
-This was situated within the town hall.
+During this time, Wakefield became the administrative centre for West Yorkshire which was situated within the town hall.

 Despite these achievements, the town’s development started to dip.
 It was failing to develop at the same rate as other nearby industrialised towns such as Leeds and Bradford.